IvoKara/chris-k-frontend-design/README.md

-# chris-k-frontend-design
-Visual representation and ideas for Chris K. website
+# Visual representation and ideas for Chris K. Photograpy website

 ### This website is built in pure HTML and CSS, plus additional Bootstrap